Mean field theory of spin glasses: Fully connected models

 \subsubsection{The partition function}

-One can write the partition function $Z$, at low enough temperature and for $N \to \io$, in the following way: \beq \eeq where $f^* \in [f_{min},f_{max}]$ is such that $\Phi(f)=f - T \Si(f)$ is minimum, \ie it is the solution of \beq \frac{d\Si}{df} = \frac{1}{T} \ , \eeq provided that it belongs to the interval $[f_{min},f_{max}]$.
-Starting from high temperature, one encounters three temperature regions: \begin{itemize} \item For $T > T_d$, the free energy density of the paramagnetic state is smaller than $f - T\Si(f)$ for any $f\in [f_{min},f_{max}]$, so the paramagnetic state dominates and coincides with the Gibbs state (in this region the decomposition (\ref{Zm1}) is meaningless). \item For $T_d\geq T \geq T_K$, a value $f^* \in [f_{min},f_{max}]$ is found, such that $f^* - T \Si(f^*)$ is equal to $f_{para}$.
-This means that the paramagnetic state is obtained from the superposition of an {\it exponential number} of pure states of {\it higher} individual free energy density $f^*$.
-The Gibbs measure is splitted on this exponential number of contributions: however, no phase transition happens at $T_d$ because of the equality $f^* - T \Si(f^*)=f_{para}$ which guarantees that the free energy is analytic on crossing~$T_d$. \item For $T < T_K$, the partition function is dominated by the lowest free energy states, $f^* = f_{min}$, with $\Si(f_{min})=0$ and $f_{tot}(T)=f_{min} - T \Si(f_{min}) = f_{min}$.
-At $T_K$ a phase transition occurs; the free energy and its first derivatives are continuous but the second derivative of $f_{tot}$ with respect to $T$ (the specific heat) has a jump. \end{itemize} Actually, the paramagnetic solution $m_i=0$ disappears for $T<T_d$; like in the SK model, this cannot be obtained directly from the TAP free energy, but is signaled by other inconsistencies.
-For instance, if one performs a dynamic computation below $T_d$, one can show that starting from a random configuration the system remains confined in a small region of phase space and the correlation function of the local magnetization does not decay to zero, as it should in a true paramagnetic phase.
+The partition function $Z_\a = e^{-\b N f_\a}$ of a pure state $\a$ can be thought as the contribution of this state to the total partition function.
+Therefore, we can write the total contribution of the spin glass states to the partition function $Z$ in the following way: \beq \eeq where $f^* \in [f_\mathrm{min},f_\mathrm{th}]$ is such that $f - T \Si(f)$ is minimum, \ie it is the solution of \beq \frac{d\Si}{df} = \frac{1}{T} \ , \eeq provided that it belongs to the interval $[f_\mathrm{min},f_\mathrm{th}]$.
+Starting from high temperatures, one encounters three distinct temperature regions: \begin{itemize} \item For $T > T_d$, the free energy density of the paramagnetic state is smaller than $f - T\Si(f)$ for any $f\in [f_\mathrm{min},f_\mathrm{th}]$, so the paramagnetic state dominates and coincides with the Gibbs state.
+Spin glass states exist for $T<T_{\rm TAP}$ but they are irrelevant as their contribution to the total partition function is exponentially smaller than the one of the paramagnetic state. \item For $T_d\geq T \geq T_K$, a value $f^* \in [f_\mathrm{min},f_\mathrm{th}]$ is found, such that $f^* - T \Si(f^*)$ is exactly equal to $f_\mathrm{para}$.
+In other words, the total free energy of all spin glass states coincides with the analytic continuation of the free energy of the paramagnetic state below $T_d$.
+This can be interpreted as follows.
+The paramagnetic state is obtained from the superposition of an {\it exponential number} of spin glass states of {\it higher} individual free energy density $f^*$.
+The Gibbs measure is split on this exponential number of contributions: however, no phase transition happens at $T_d$ because of the equality $f^* - T \Si(f^*)=f_\mathrm{para}$ which guarantees that the free energy is analytic on crossing~$T_d$. \item For $T < T_K$, the partition function is dominated by the lowest free energy states, $f^* = f_\mathrm{min}$, with $\Si(f_\mathrm{min})=0$ and $f_\mathrm{tot}(T)=f_\mathrm{min} - T \Si(f_\mathrm{min}) = f_\mathrm{min}$.
+At $T_K$ a phase transition occurs; the free energy and its first derivatives are continuous but the second derivative of $f_\mathrm{tot}$ with respect to $T$ (the specific heat) has a jump. \end{itemize} As we already discussed, the paramagnetic solution $m_i=0$ disappears for $T<T_d$.
 In the range of temperatures $T_d > T > T_K$, the paramagnetic state is replaced by a strange state, in which the phase space of the model is disconnected in an exponentially large number of states, giving a contribution $\Si(T) \equiv \Si(f^*(T))$ to the total entropy of the system.
-This means that the entropy $s(T)$ for $T_d > T > T_K$ can be written as \beq s(T) = \Si(T) + s_{vib}(T) \ , \eeq $s_{vib}(T)$ being the individual entropy of a state of free energy $f^*$.
-This scenario is realized in a very simple completely solvable model, the so-called Random Energy Model ({\bf Ex.\ref{sec:fully}.\ref{ex:1.2}}).
+The entropy $s(T)$ for $T_d > T > T_K$ can thus be written as \beq s(T) = \Si(T) + s_\mathrm{vib}(T) \ , \eeq where $s_\mathrm{vib}(T)$ is the individual entropy of a state of free energy $f^*$.
+The phase transition at $T_K$ is signaled by the vanishing of the contribution $\Si(T)$.
+A similar ``entropy crisis'' scenario is realized in a very simple completely solvable model, the so-called Random Energy Model ({\bf $\Rightarrow$ Ex.\ref{sec:fully}.\ref{ex:1.2}}).